carmax91/PsNee_402/README.md

 The code is heavily based on PsNee v7 by kalymos, but I chose to follow the Arduino philosophy.
 I prioritized easy portability of the code while still using direct bit manipulation for GPIO operations to avoid as much of the Arduino platform’s “heaviness” as possible.

-Why not port "postal" PsNee v8?
-Simply because JAP bios patching is bugged (on some motherboards BIOS crashes) and until a fix came out i'm not interested in a porting...
+Why I haven't ported "postal" PsNee v8?
+Simply because JAP bios patching is bugged (with some BIOS menu crashes) and until a fix came out i'm not interested in a porting...

 **Warning:**
 - On JAP region consoles you can ONLY play japanese backups due to BIOS protection!